What is LizardSkin?

 Brushing or rolling will result in uneven thicknesses, leading to performance and curing issues.

 If I am using both Sound Control and Ceramic Insulation, which product should I apply first?

-Always apply LizardSkin Sound Control (SC) before Ceramic Insulation (CI).
-Be sure to wait 24-36 hours in between applying CI on top of SC.
+Always apply LizardSkin Sound Control (SC) BEFORE Ceramic Insulation (CI).
+Be sure to wait at least 24-36 hours in between applying CI on top of SC.
+The coatings have an “infinite recoat window, so there is no maximum time between spraying Sound Control and Ceramic Insulation.
+If you do wait for an extended period of time, blow off any dust/debris and wipe down with a wet rag, then allow to dry.
 To view the entire application process, visit instructions page and print them out for a handy copy.

 What parts of the car/truck do you apply it to?

 For best results, it is recommended to coat the entire interior with both CI and SC.
 Typical applications for both products include firewalls, floor pans, transmission tunnels, doors, hoods, trunk lids, under headliners, inside fenders, panel van walls and any other areas that allow heat and/or sound into the interior.

 Can it be used as a bed liner?

 No, we do not recommend the use of LizardSkin Ceramic Insulation or Sound Control as a bed liner.
 Although the products are very tough and durable, they are not designed to withstand the rigors that bed liner materials are subject to.